TandsPM/quizBusters/THEPLAN.md

 * Registered users can create quizzes (COMPLETE)
   * constructive forms for creating quizzes (COMPLETE)
   * multiple choice forms and text forms available (COMPLETE)
-  * privacy: users can make their quiz unlisted (url can be visited)
+  * privacy: users can make their quiz unlisted (url can be visited) (SEMI-COMPLETE)

-* all users can attempt a quiz
+* all users can attempt a quiz (COMPLETE)
-  * users can see the results of their recent attempt
+  * users can see the results of their recent attempt (COMPLETE)
   * users can share a link to the result of their attempt // quiz/:id

-* tumblr/pinterest style homepage/dashboard of all extant quizzes
+* tumblr/pinterest style homepage/dashboard of all extant quizzes (COMPLETE)
-  * users can share a link to a single quiz
+  * users can share a link to a single quiz (COMPLETE)
-  * users can see a list of public quizzes on the home page
+  * users can see a list of public quizzes on the home page (COMPLETE)

 * account locked edit and delete for quizzes